soyuka/esql/README.md

 ## API Platform bridge

 This package comes with an API Platform bridge that supports filters and pagination.
-If you register the bundle we will override the default DataProvider and DataPersister.
+If you register the bundle we will override the default DataProvider.
 This bridge will use [`janephp/automapper`](https://github.com/janephp/automapper) to map data to your classes.

+Note: Persistence is NOT SUPPORTED yet.
+Just use Doctrine as it behaves just fine for this.